wrapperband/PrivateBlockchainAddress/README.md

 PBA - encrypted blockchain address only visible to the owner / sender and receiver.

-Proposed anonimity feature : The Dark Blockchain / Private Blockchain Addresses
+Proposed anonymity feature : The Dark Blockchain / Private Blockchain Addresses

 The Dark Blockchain.